 2004-2006 Pontiac GTO Radius Rod Bushings replacement.
 When you apply the brakes, does your steering wheel vibrate left and right or do you feel vibrating coming from the front end?
 This is actually a common problem with the GTO, which can be easily fixed.

-The factory radius rod bushings are extremely soft and fluid filled.
+The factory radius rod bushings are extremely soft and fluid-filled.
 The result is excessive suspension movement and vibrating pedal feel upon braking.
 The factory bushings prematurely wear, which may also cause your tire alignment to constantly be off and possibly cause the tire to rub on the front strut while turning.

 Replacing the radius rod bushings is a must for all 2004-2006 GTO owners.
 This can easily be done by yourself with fairly simple tools.

-First thing you will want to do is buy the replacement bushings which can be purchased from here:
+The first thing you will want to do is buy the replacement bushings which can be purchased from here: